hapax/hapax.github.io/assets/patterns.md

 They are novel outputs, and give us power over the objects of mathematics in the same way that natural law gives us power over physical objects.
-And like natural laws, theorems are partial; they do not and cannot yield complete knowledge.
+And like natural laws, theorems are partial: they do not and cannot yield complete knowledge.
-The deep patterns --- the structures themselves, with *all* the regularities manifest by virtue of that structure --- remain unseen.
+The deep patterns are the structures themselves, with *all* the regularities manifest by virtue of that structure, and they remain unseen.
 We arrive at another metapattern:

 ---